 - Consider using rolled silverware and eliminating table presets.
 Disposable/single use condiment packets are encouraged.
 Multi-use condiments and all other items for general use must be cleaned and sanitized between customers.

-- Customers should be encouraged to wear face coverings when not eating.
+- Customers do not have to wear face masks when eating.

 - Occupancy limits for lodging establishments is 50% of rooms or 25 persons, including staff, whichever is greater.

 - Occupancy limits for indoor food service is 25% of fire safety occupancy limit or 10 persons including staff, whichever is greater.

 - Seating must be available for all food service guests with physical distancing of 6 feet between dining parties.

 - Outdoor food service, is limited to 50 persons or the maximum licensed seating capacity, whichever is less.

 - Generally, 25 people at a time is the maximum number allowed for any gathering in a defined space.

 - Occupancy of common areas is limited to maintain 6 foot social distancing.

 - Employees and guests must observe strict social distancing of 6 feet between people not in your party to the extent possible.